 - Presidents' Alliance and World Education Services Briefing.
 October 7, 2020.
 Visit the Presidents Alliance on Higher Education and Immigration website to view the recorded event and download materials.
 "This rapid response briefing addresses the proposed rule to end duration of status for F-1 international students and J exchange visitors and their families.
 The briefing addresses the impact of the proposed rule, why it matters, and what campus leaders can do now.
 If finalized without change, the proposed rule would constitute the largest changes to regulation of international students and scholars in 20 years, and result in further declines of international students to the U.S. The briefing features legal immigration experts, crucial campus voices, and policy experts.
 Guidance for submitting comments and other resources will be provided."

 We will continue to add to this summary of key proposals as we analyze the proposed rule.
+This summary includes only proposed changes to duration of status for F and J nonimmigrants.
+DHS also proposes eliminating duration of status for I information media nonimmigrants.

 (quotations are from DHS's preamble to the proposed rule, unless otherwise noted)